 Oxford Homeless Movement is a new citywide partnership of public, private and charitable organisations with the vision that nobody should have to sleep rough on our streets.
 By working together, the partnership aims to help people off the streets and keep them off the streets.

-A citywide charter to ensure ‘nobody should have to sleep rough on our streets’ has been co-created by Oxford’s homelessness agencies, charities, voluntary organisations and the city council, which anyone can sign up to on the website.
+A citywide charter to ensure ‘nobody should have to sleep rough on our streets’ has been co-created by Oxford’s homelessness agencies, charities, voluntary organisations and the city council, and anyone can sign up to the charter on the website.

 An advisory group made up of people who have experienced rough sleeping and who are either now working for or are supported by local agencies will take a leadership role in Oxford Homeless Movement.
 This inclusive approach is key to the success of the partnership.